algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Test-Plan.md

 - Modifications or enhancements to the server-side infrastructure beyond implementing HTTP notifications are not included in this test plan.
 ##### 5. Third-Party Integration:

-- Integrating with third-party services or platforms beyond basic HTTP notifications is out of scope for this test plan.
+- Integrating with third-party services or platforms beyond basic HTTP notifications is out of the scope of this test plan.
 ##### 6. Physical Design Changes:

 - Alterations to the physical design of the device, such as size, shape, or material changes, are not part of this test plan.